semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

 ### Member-scoped access tokens

-Both members and admins can log in through the CLI by entering the following command:
+Both members and admins can log in through the command-line interface (CLI) by entering the following command:

 ```
 semgrep login